 Police polygraph pre-employment exam

-Police pre-employment polygraph exam is a kind of tool for supporting decision making in staff selection procedure.
+Police pre-employment polygraph exam is a kind of tool for supporting decision making in the staff selection procedure.
 Nowadays, this tool is widely used in the United States and some other countries in order to screen police applicants or any other important agencies and organizations.

 Unlike diagnostic exams that used in criminal investigations, there are no violations, crimes or accidents in the police pre-employment polygraph exam.

 For the first time, Leonarde Keeler signed a contract with Lloyd’s Insurance Company in London in 19930 to test bank employees regularly for embezzlement.
 After that many countries used this kind of polygraph screening test in their different sectors.
 Now, the largest user of the polygraph device is the U.S. government.
 There are 20 federal polygraph programs to screening applicants, employees, and contractors for collecting susceptible information.
-More than 60 countries know about polygraph capabilities and use it in private and public sectors, such as United States, Mexico, Israel, Japan, South Africa, Bulgaria, Russia, and Canada.
+More than 60 countries know about polygraph capabilities and use it in private and public sectors, such as the United States, Mexico, Israel, Japan, South Africa, Bulgaria, Russia, and Canada.

 How to master the police officer polygraph test

-Imagine that you applied for a position to become a police officer at Police Department.
-For being employed, you must have high standards for accepting public trust.
+Imagine that you applied for a position to become a police officer at the Police Department.
+For being employed, you must have high standards for accepting the public trust.
 In addition, your past must indicate that you own honesty and respect for the laws as a police officer or FBI agent.
 In fact, you have to prove in a way that you are useful to the community and the police department.

 In the pre-employment polygraph test, the individual should not use falsification or misrepresentation.
 In fact, the individual must not attempt to deceive the examiner during the polygraph test in order to conceal any truth.
-In each part of the exam, if an examiner realizes this, you will be disqualifier.
-If you were discharged dishonorably from any important position you will be disqualifier.
-If you have used illegal drugs while you were working actively in these vital positions, you will be disqualifier.
-There are any other factors that may impact on the disqualification such as using alcohol and controlled substance during driving resulted in disregard for traffic laws and driving rules (Driving Record).
+In each part of the exam, if an examiner realizes this, you will be a disqualifier.
+If you were discharged dishonorably from any important position you will be a disqualifier.
+If you have used illegal drugs while you were working actively in these vital positions, you will be a disqualifier.
+There are many other factors that may impact on the disqualification such as using alcohol and controlled substance during driving resulted in a disregard for traffic laws and driving rules (Driving Record).
 Other examples are as follows:

 - Prior drug excessive use before entering in the vital jobs